 Our membership now numbering 140 plus provides an information desk located at the main hospital entrance, members who host bingo and birthday teas, a library providing magazines and books for patients and visitors, a patient menu service which helps incoming patients with their menu selection card, and senior visiting.
 The Auxiliary also has many quilters and knitters who provide items to the pediatric/neonatal care unit, and to our gift shop.

 The Auxiliary works hand in hand with the Foundation, Spirit of the North and Northern Health to provide the above and much more.
-For more information or if you would like to volunteer please contact us at www.pgauxiliary.ca
+For more information or if you would like to volunteer please check out our website at www.pgauxiliary.ca

-There are 37 members of which 7 are inactive, therefore this small group works very hard to cover our various departments.
-We operate a gift shop in the hospital, provide TV service to patients, as well a “comfort” cart to the wards.
+There are 31 members of which 5 are inactive, therefore this small group works very hard to cover our various departments.
+We operate a gift shop in the hospital, as well a “comfort” cart to the wards.
 We handle the recycling of bottle, cans and cartons from the hospital, service the juice/pop machine, organize and run several fund raisers throughout the year, such as bake sales, tag days, book sales, as well as handle generous donations from community groups.
 We require a minimum of 25 members just to cover 1 week.

 During this past year we have already spent just over $100,000 on new hospital equipment.
 The auxiliary also annually awards a $500 bursary to a student taking further education in the north in a medical related field.

 Bulkley Valley District Hospital Auxiliary, in Smithers was founded in June 1920…and will be celebrating 100 years very soon.
 We work under the umbrella of BC Association of Health- Care Auxiliaries, who provide us with support and education.
 The NW Area hospital auxiliaries take turns hosting an annual Conference usually held in September, for support and education.
 We learn a lot by networking with each other.